abhijith1799/MS-Engae-2022-/README.md

 There are two ways to import the faces for training-
 1) By manual folder import

-2) here we provide another functionality to register faces,when we use this camera will pop up and we can capture image, this images tranfered to training.
+2) here we provide another function to register faces,when we use this camera will pop up and we can capture image, this images tranfered to training.